What You Need to Know to Affiliate With Move to Amend

 - Web, telephone, and in-person conferencing/networking opportunities

-- A dedicated page on the MTA website for each group to serve as their website
+- A dedicated page on the MTA website to serve as their website

-- Access to Move to Amend petition signers within a group's geographic area
+- Access to Move to Amend petition signers within their geographic area

-- Database infrastructure to support local organizing and public engagement
+- Database infrastructure to support local organizing and community engagement

-- Social media pages on Facebook, Twitter, or Instagram for each group (if your group wants to use social media)
+- Social media pages on Facebook, Twitter, and/or Instagram (if you want to use social media)

-- Transparency on decisions made by the MTA National Board and Staff
+- Transparency on decisions made by the MTA National Staff and Board of Directors

-- Support and mentorship via telephone and email as much as possible within our resources
+- Support and mentorship via telephone, email, and video conference as much as possible within our resources

 - Share local membership/supporter/organizing lists with the national Move to Amend organization by collecting petitions and regularly uploading data to the Move to Amend database